spkr-beep/beep/DEVELOPMENT.md

 --------------------

 If you print a ``'\a'`` (`BEL`) character to a TTY device stdout, that can sound some type of beep.
-Not with the desired frequency or duration or sequence, but at least there is a beep.
+Probably not with the desired frequency or duration or sequence, but at least there is some beep.

 Raspberry Pi